 You can review the table below for a comparison between the different AD authentication method features.

-Here is a comparison between the three AD authentication methods with respect to Issuetrak.
+Here is a comparison between the four third-party authentication methods with respect to Issuetrak.

 Notes on Authentication Changes